prajaktagd/research-paper-on-db/docs/research-paper.md

 - Document databases

-  A document database is designed to store and query data as JSON-like documents.
   Document databases make it easier for developers to store and query data in a database by using the same document-model format they use in their application code.
 The flexible, semistructured, and hierarchical nature of documents and document databases allows them to evolve with applications’ needs.
 The document model works well with use cases such as catalogs, user profiles and content management systems where each document is unique and evolves over time.
 Document databases enable flexible indexing, powerful ad hoc queries and analytics over collections of documents.
 Widely used document databases are Amazon DocumentDB and MongoDB.

 - Key-value stores